taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 <img src="/img/oh-lawd.jpeg" style="float: right; max-width: 250px; margin: 10px" />

 My new language was [Clojure](https://clojure.org) and it was totally foreign.
 So many parentheses instead of semantic whitespace.
-No rigid type system to hold me close.
-How am I going to deal with these parentheses? _(Thank you, Parinfer.)_
+No rigid type system to keep me honest.
+How am I going to deal with these parentheses? _(Thank you, [Parinfer!](https://shaunlebron.github.io/parinfer/))_

-While this was another functional language, it encouraged a very different style of programming---one I wasn't used to and thought I wouldn't like.
-The chaotic ambiguity of dynamic typing.
+While this was another functional language, it encouraged a very different style of programming---one I thought I wouldn't like with all the ambiguity of dynamic typing.
 How am I supposed to feel my program is even possibly correct if the compiler isn't telling me so?
-ML is so expressive in its ability to model a problem domain with algebraic data types.
-How could I ever do without it?
+ML is so expressive in its ability to model a problem domain with algebraic data types, and for the most part isn't littered with type hints thanks to inference.

 ## First Impressions